Evidence-based care for everything from blood disorders to blood cancer and rare diseases

 Blood cancers affect the proper production and function of healthy blood cells.
 The majority of these cancers start in the bone marrow where blood is produced or the lymphatic system.
 When blood cells acquire a mutation in their DNA, those abnormalities can grow, overtaking healthy cells.
-In partnership with the Seattle Cancer Care Alliance, we’ll guide you through your blood cancer journey and employ the best possible team and care plan.
+In partnership with Fred Hutchinson Cancer Center, we’ll guide you through your blood cancer journey and employ the best possible team and care plan.

 Acute myeloid leukemia (AML) is a type of leukemia that starts in very early or immature forms of white blood cells called myeloblasts (or blasts for short).
 It’s also known as acute myelogenous leukemia.
 In some cases, the leukemia cells can be early red blood cells called megakaryocytes.
 As the leukemia cells grow, they crowd out the normal cells in the bone marrow.
 This can lead to not enough of different types of healthy blood cells.
 People with AML have too many white blood cells in their blood.
 But these cells are not normal and don't help fight infections.
 In fact, people with AML often get more infections than people without it.
 AML can also lead to not enough red blood cells.
 This condition is called anemia, and it can cause fatigue.
 AML can lead to not enough platelets, too.
 This can lead to excess bleeding or bruising.
 AML is a type of acute leukemia.
 This means it tends to grow fast and needs to be treated right away.